- home

 Method

-1. Preheat the oven to 150°C. Line the base of a 20cm (8 in) spring-form cake tin with baking paper.
+- Preheat the oven to 150°C/300°F (130°C/265°F fan-forced).
+Line the base of a 20cm (8in) springform tin with a square of non-stick baking paper, allowing it to overhang.
 Brush the side of the tin with a little melted butter to grease.

-2. To make the Biscuit base, process the biscuits in a food processor until finely crushed.
+- To make the Biscuit Base, process the biscuits in a food processor until finely crushed.
 Add the butter and process until well combined.
 Sprinkle the mixture over the base of the tin and use the back of a metal spoon or the base of a glass to press down to cover evenly.
 Put the tin on a baking tray and place in the fridge.

-3. Clean the food processor bowl and process the cream cheese until smooth.
-Add the eggs and process until smooth.
+- Clean the food processor bowl and process the cream cheese until smooth.
+Add the eggs and process until smooth, scraping down the side and base of the bowl when necessary.
 Add the sour cream, thin cream, sugar, lemon zest and juice and process until well combined and smooth, scraping down the side and base of the bowl when necessary.
 Pour into the tin over the base.
 Scatter the blueberries over the top.

-4. Bake for 1 hour 10 minutes or until the cheesecake is just set but the centre trembles slightly when the tin is shaken gently.
-Turn off the oven, use a wooden spoon to keep the oven door ajar and leave the cheesecake in the oven for 1 hour (this helps prevent the cheesecake from cracking).
-Transfer the cheesecake, still in the tin, to the fridge and chill for at least 3 hours or until well chilled.
-Dust with icing sugar and serve.
+- Bake for 1 hour 10 minutes or until the cheesecake is just set but the centre trembles slightly when the tin is shaken gently.
+Turn off the oven, use a wooden spoon to keep the oven door ajar and leave the cheesecake in the oven for 1 hour (this will help stop the cheesecake from cracking).
+Stand at room temperature until cool (this will take 2-3 hours).
+Transfer the cheesecake, still in the tin, to the fridge and chill for at least 3 hours or overnight or until well chilled.
+Serve dusted with icing sugar.

 Variations

-• Individual Lemon & Blueberry Cheesecakes – Line a 12-hole 80ml (⅓ cup) capacity muffin tin with paper cases.
+Individual Lemon & Blueberry Cheesecakes – Line a 12-hole 80ml (⅓ cup) capacity muffin tin with paper cases.
 Divide the biscuit base, cream cheese mixture and blueberries evenly among the cases.
-Bake at 160°C for 30 minutes.
+Bake at 160°C/315°F (140°C/285°F fan-forced) for 30 minutes.
 Cool as per the recipe, then chill in the fridge for at least 1 hour before removing the paper cases and serving.

 Recipe and image from BakeClass by Anneka Manning (Murdoch Books).